Mastering Your Day with Rhonna Farrer

 What are your daily essentials?
 (What few things you feel you need each day in order to function?)

 Along with the items above, I MUST take vitamins/supplements. drink water. create. serve.
 Believe it or not, I have a great app that let’s me check list everything each day.
 And my list of ‘daily essentials’ is long, but I do them.
 Faithfully…or I’ll be in bed all day!

 What is the most important part of your day as an individual?

 What is the most important part of your day as a family?

 Our morning routine, but we also try really hard to eat dinner together.
 With busy teens it’s impossible sometimes, so I’m thankful we have our mornings together.
 Mornings are challenging for me so this is a huge sacrifice.
 One that I know will pay off and really makes a difference.

 How do you go about keeping your house clean?

-I do what I can with the help of our kids & my husband, but have learned that for me, I need to let things go.
-I need to be happy with what we can clean & if I can’t get to something for a while, it’s OK.
+I do what I can with the help of our kids and my husband, but have learned that for me, I need to let things go.
+I need to be happy with what we can clean and if I can’t get to something for a while, it’s OK.
 I used to have cleaners come to help me each week, but realized I was stressing out having them come to my house.
 Counterproductive.

 How do you make sure you’re progressing as an individual?